MythicAgents/Athena/README.md

 	- Slack C2 Profile support
 	- Stability Improvements
 	- Support for `ps` and `ls` Mythic Hooks
+	- Improvements to executable trimming to allow included plugins to be fully supported

 02/15/22 - 0.1 release of Athena
 	- Initial Release